-Document/process Approach for approval Procedural Matters relating to contract s/grant agreements Agreeing the Standard form of contract/grant agreement The Mayor approves the Standard form of contract/grant agreement through the ASF Mayoral Board meetings process.
+Document/process Approach for approval Procedural Matters relating to contracts/grant agreements Agreeing the Standard form of contract/grant agreement The Mayor approves the Standard form of contract/grant agreement through the ASF Mayoral Board meetings process.
 Entering into provider contracts/grant agreements (within the scope of the standard form of contract/grant agreement and funding values as agreed by the Mayor at the ASF Mayoral Board.)
 The Mayor approves this decision through the ASF Mayoral Board meetings process.
 The report presented to the Board will include the list of legal documents being proposed, the parties involved, and the total annual contract or grant funding value.
+Significant variations to terms of contract/grant agreement) i.e. variation to the standard form of contract/grant Officers (Provider Managers or Senior Managers) propose changes to terms to the ASF Mayoral Board (which will need to take into account advice from Finance and TfL Legal).23 agreement If no changes are requested by the Board, the Mayor is asked to approve the variation at the ASF Mayoral Board meeting.
+Changes to individual provider al locations (payment profiles/deliverables) Approval of payment profile (consistent with overall funding value as approved by Mayoral Decision and in line with previously agreed policy changes and HM Government's standard national profile) The Mayor approves the initial payment profile for all annual grant and contract allocations through the ASF Mayoral Board meeting process.
+GLA officers will approve payments on the Mayor's behalf on a monthly basis.